Renting a Moving Truck

-Renting a moving truck is an excellent way to save money on a move.
-By personally transporting your belongings, you avoid the extravagant costs of moving companies, and you don’t have to worry about loading your bedroom on the top of your car’s roof.
-Of course, you better be prepared to load it and drive it yourself!
+Renting a moving truck is an excellent way to avoid the sometimes extravagant costs of moving companies or the dangers of loading your bedroom on the top of your car’s roof.
+Here are the basic things you should know about renting a moving truck:

 Truck Considerations

-Features: You’ll be driving it, so do you need a radio?
+• Features: You’ll be driving it, so do you need a radio?
 A CD player?
 Also, how big will you need your truck to be?
 Most rental companies have websites that can assist you in determining which size truck will work for you.
-Finally, does it come with tools like doollies or furniture pads?
+Finally, does the truck come with tools like dollies or furniture pads?

 Moving Day

-Drive safely – Moving trucks are unfamiliar for most drivers.
-Before getting behind the wheel, you should know how to drive the moving truck and what to watch out for.
+3. Drive safely – Moving trucks are unfamiliar for most drivers.
+Before getting behind the wheel, you should know how to drive a moving truck and what to watch out for.